 15.2.4 In any general session of the Association, ten (10) percent of the membership shall constitute a quorum.

 15.3 Meetings of the Executive Board

 15.3.1 Meetings of the Executive Board may be called by the President at such times and place as they may designate, or upon the request of a majority of the Board.
 Additionally, the President may, in cases requiring immediate action, poll the members of the Executive Board without convening that body in order to reach a majority vote on a given issue or issues.
 Such a poll shall constitute a meeting for the specific purpose(s) at hand and the President, shall, upon its completion, notify the Secretary both as to its nature and its results which shall be read into the minutes of the next meeting.

 15.3.2 In any meeting of the Executive Board, a majority of the Board membership shall constitute a quorum.

 15.4 Meetings of the Council

-15.4.1 The Council shall meet at least twice a year, at different geographical locations.
+15.4.1 The Council shall meet at least twice a year.